vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 VEGA_HOME/node/wallets.encrypted
 ```

-This will position the wallet such that it is ready to be used by the Validator node upon reloading of the node's wallet.
+This will position the wallet such that it is ready to be used by the validator node upon reloading of the node's wallet.

 Once the network reaches `TARGET_BLOCK` it will rotate the keys associating `NEW_VEGA_PUB_KEY` with the node.
 It is at this time that the following command needs to be run to rotate the key on the node itself: